LironHazan/advanced-patterns-in-typescript/README.md

-#Advanced patterns in Typescript:
+## Advanced patterns in Typescript:

-This repo was originaly started as a collection of code references/concepts for my personal blogs
+Following repo was originaly started as a collection of code references/concepts for my personal blogs

 [Liron Hazan @medium](https://medium.com/@lironhazan)